paulmrest/learning-journal/Class02-2020-04-14/Test.md

 Some body text.
 The best body text that ever was.

-New text added on GitHub site.
+New new text added on GitHub site.